Frequently asked questions.

 Your program runs on the “northern hemisphere” academic year.
 I’m in the southern hemisphere and my university runs from January to December.
 What should I do?

-The second edition of the AI for Science Masters will commence in September 2024.
-If your undergraduate program runs on a January to December cycle and we are confident that you would be able to succeed if you start with the review courses block, your start date can be deferred to January 2025.
+The fourth edition of the AI for Science Master’s will commence in September 2026.
+If your undergraduate program runs on a January to December cycle and we are confident that you would be able to succeed if you start with the review courses block, your start date can be deferred to January 2027.
 The modules in the program are fairly free-standing.

 Note that if you start in January, you will complete the foundational courses block after your dissertation.
 You will then be part of a smaller January intake specifically for South African students.